The Greater New Orleans Expressway Commission’s mission is to provide a safe and

 Conrad H. Franz, Jr., Director of Public Safety

 All of the employees of the Causeway Bridge are truly remarkable.
 They are deeply dedicated to our mission to make our commuters’ trips across the bridge safe and timely.

 An example of their exemplary service shines through during hurricane season.
 When the sustained winds get up to 60-miles per hour they close the bridge and stay on duty during the storm.
 After the storm, they perform thorough inspections for damage.
 They work diligently to open the bridge within 24 hours so emergency first responders can get across.

 Commission Meeting Notice

-The next GNOEC meeting will be on Wednesday, December 7, 2022, at 10:00 am at the Greater New Orleans Expressway office on the Northshore located at 100 N. Causeway Blvd, Mandeville, LA 70001.
+The next GNOEC meeting will be on Wednesday, June 28, 2023, at 10:00 am at the Greater New Orleans Expressway office on the Southshore located at 100 North Causeway Blvd., Mandeville, Louisiana 70448.

 The official agenda will be posted 72 hours before the scheduled meeting, but no less than 24 hours.
 Public comment is limited to those items on the Agenda.
 Each member of the public wishing to comment on an Agenda item is limited to 3 minutes.